 Postsecondary Readiness.
-High schools may earn additional points in the State accountability system for postsecondary readiness based on two metrics: 1) performance on a college readiness assessment (as described in Section A.4.iv.e of this document), and 2) performance in readiness coursework (as described in Section A.4.iv.e of this document).
+High schools may earn additional points in the State accountability system for postsecondary readiness based on three-two metrics: 1) performance on a college readiness assessment (as described in Section A.4.iv.e of this document), 2) graduation rate (as described in Section A.4.iv.e of this document), and 23) performance in readiness coursework (as described in Section A.4.iv.e of this document).
 Each of the postsecondary readiness indicators are equally weighted, having 25 total points possible and accounting for 11 percent of the total points possible awarded for high schools.
-The combined maximum number of total points possible for postsecondary readiness is 50 points, or 22 percent of the total points possible.
+The combined maximum number of total points possible for postsecondary readiness is 7550 points, or 33-22 percent of the total points awarded possible.